 Starting your own business can simultaneously be the most terrifying and exhilarating thing you will ever do.
-It’s absolutely crucial that you take on every task with the same determination with which you set about those first exciting weeks.
+You must take on every task with the same determination with which you set about those first exciting weeks.
 Don’t lose your nerve when things go wrong or stray from their intended path—which they will.
 Sorry.

 The good news is that you can do it.
 Or at least you can increase your probability of success.

 Before starting my company no-more, I was an investment manager in private equity.
-Before that, I was an associate at McKinsey & Company—a global management consulting firm that serves leading businesses, governments, nongovernmental organizations, and not-for-profits.
-Before that, I was the founder of a case competition (a common exercise for those studying business to sharpen their analytical and problem-solving skills) while studying.
+Before that, I was an associate at McKinsey & Company—a global management consulting firm that serves leading businesses, governments, non-governmental organizations, and nonprofits.
+Before that, I founded a case competition (a common exercise for those studying business to sharpen their analytical and problem-solving skills) while studying.

 These four pieces of advice are all things I learned during my time as a consultant, and they have been instrumental in keeping me sane on the days where it seemed like starting my own business was a completely insurmountable task (spoiler alert—it really wasn’t).

-Recently, an employee wrote me an email in which he set out three arguments in favor of allocating resources to content marketing.
-His conclusion, which came at the end of the lengthy email, was that we should do it because it works for all the fastest growing B2B companies.
+Recently, an employee wrote me an email setting out three arguments in favor of allocating resources to content marketing.
+His conclusion, which came at the end of the lengthy email, was that we should do it because it works for all the fastest-growing B2B companies.
 If I had known this at the beginning of the email, I probably would have had a better understanding of what I was reading, and I wouldn’t have needed to read it again after reading the conclusion.